 Damage to nerves from alcohol use can cause many problems, including

 Drinking during pregnancy can harm the growing baby.
-Severe birth defects or fetal alcohol syndrome may occur.
+Severe birth defects or fetal alcohol syndrome (FAS) may occur.

-Families are often affected when someone in the home abuses alcohol.
+Families are often affected when someone in the home uses alcohol.
 Violence and conflict in the home is much more likely when a family member is abusing alcohol.
 Children who grow up in a home where alcohol abuse is present are more likely to:

 Drinking too much alcohol even once can harm you or others.
 It can lead to:

-First, ask yourself, what type of drinker you are?
+First, ask yourself what type of drinker you are?

 O'Connor PG.
 Alcohol abuse and dependence.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 32.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 32.